Berlin Wall with graffiti and nearby buildings on Cold War walking tour.

 Important Information

-• The tour will operate irrespective of weather conditions.
+• The tour continues regardless of weather conditions.

-• An AB Day Pass is required to use public transport.
+• An AB Day Pass is necessary for public transport use during the tour.

-• There are two museum visits whose passes are not included in the admission ticket.
+• Museum passes, required at two stops, are not included in your admission ticket.

 Itinerary

-• Memorial of the Berlin Wall Stop: 60 minutes
+• The Memorial of the Berlin Wall Stop lasts for an hour (60 minutes).

 Timings